 This means that you will not be able to use this Bad IMEI iPhone inside the country it was blacklisted and use your mobile network or change to any other carrier.
 The same applies to any other country which shares this Blacklist.

-Let’s be honest here, most people who have a blacklisted iPhone don’t even know that their iPhone doesn’t have a CLEAN IMEI.
+Most people who buy a blacklisted iPhone don’t even know that the iPhone is blacklisted because it’s a hidden issue.
 How would you know if a device is blacklisted when you buy it on eBay, Craigslist or on other online marketplaces?

 If you didn’t check a used iPhone before buying, then there is a very good chance that you bought a blacklisted iPhone.
 For example, a lot of blacklisted AT&T iPhones are sold on online marketplaces, so checking them before purchasing them is essential.